apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ## Introduction
 <!---Humans can learn a new task without requiring huge task-specific supervised datasets. -->

-In recent years, the domains of computer vision and natural language processing(NLP) have witnessed the emergence of large-scale models.
+In recent years, the domains of computer vision and natural language processing (NLP) have witnessed the emergence of large-scale models.
 These models have a vast number of parameters and are pre-trained on huge datasets to acquire extensive knowledge across domains.
 This development has opened up new possibilities to explore the abilities of these models when few training data are available and without the need to update any of the model's parameters.
 <!--- I need to add a smooth transition here -->

 <!--- Maybe we can put this image later when we describe the image classification task and put here an image from the image captioning task.For  image captioning it is more clear that it needs both image and text models.
 -->
-This is where In-context learning comes up.
-In-context learning or priming leverage additional context added to the input, which guide the model towards the required result without requiring any gradient updates.
+This is where in-context learning comes up.
+In-context learning or priming leverages additional context added to the input, which guides the model towards the required result without requiring any gradient updates.
 A common approach is to add input-label pairs, also known as demonstrations, together with a task instruction as a natural language prompt to an evaluation example.
-One example of in-context learning is illustrated in the figure above. <br>
+One example of in-context learning is illustrated in the figure below.

 <p align="center">
   <img src="images_report/ICL.png" width="450"/>